maxverwiebe/PermaProps/README.md

 ## Import old PermaProps

 All old PermaProps from the old database can be imported into the new addon.
-The whole thing is done with a simple console command, which must be executed in the server console!
+The whole thing is done with a simple console command, which must be executed in the server console!<br/>
-ImportPermaProps
+ImportPermaProps<br/>

 After that a message appears in the console if the operation was successful.